M1941 Johnson machine gun: Design

-The M1941 Johnson light machine gun was designed by a Boston lawyer and captain in the Marine Corps Reserve named Melvin Johnson Jr. His goal was to build a semi-automatic rifle that would outperform the M1 Garand the US Army had adopted.
+The M1941 Johnson light machine gun was designed by a Boston lawyer and captain in the Marine Corps Reserve, Melvin Johnson Jr. His goal was to build a semi-automatic rifle that would outperform the M1 Garand the US Army had adopted.
 By late 1937, he had designed, built, and successfully tested both a semi-automatic rifle and a prototype light machine gun.
-Each shared a significant number of physical characteristics and common parts, and both operated on the principle of short recoil with a multi-lug rotating bolt (First used on the Fosbery Pump Shotgun).
+Each shared a significant number of physical characteristics and common parts, and both operated on the principle of short recoil with a multi-lug rotating bolt (first used on the Fosbery Pump Shotgun).
 He took the parts of other guns, switching them out and creating the M1941 light machine gun.

 Johnson's curved, single-column magazine attached to the left side of the receiver; company brochures list a 20-round magazine as standard.
 Additionally, the weapon could be loaded by stripper clip at the ejection port, or by single rounds fed into the breech.
 The rate of fire was adjustable, from 200 to 600 rounds per minute.
 Two versions were built: the M1941 with a wooden stock and a metal bipod, and the M1944 with a tubular steel butt and a wooden monopod.

 The design intended the recoil forces to travel, along with the mass of the weapon's moving parts, in a direct line to the shoulder of the gunner.
 While this design minimized muzzle climb, the sights had to be placed higher above the bore.